eugenioamato/firebasecrudelauth/README.md

 E : Exists
 L : Listen

+All the operations are sorrounded by a try/catch clause to verify connectivity.
+Indeed, the firebase plugins don't send a catchable error when the connectivity is lost, because the offline database is actually used in that case.
+The listener, when no connectivity is found, will return the last state of the listened folder.

 ## Initialize Firestore

-In the mobile version, the code is launched in the first `initState` of the first view, through the `cloud_firestore: 0.16.0` plugin
+In the mobile version, the code is launched in the first `initState` of the first view, through the `cloud_firestore: 1.0.0` plugin
 ```
 await initializeApp();
 fsi= FirebaseFirestore.instance;
 ```

-In the web version, the Initialization is made inside the file `index.html` , and the instance is retrieved through `firebase/firestore.dart`, in the plugin `firebase: 8.0`
+In the web version, the Initialization is made inside the file `index.html` , and the instance is retrieved through `firebase/firestore.dart`, in the plugin `firebase: 9.0`
 ```
 fsi = firestore();
 ```